 Annual governance statements

-An annual governance statement is required for an academy, and is good practice for a maintained school.
-Get guidance on what your statement needs to contain, and take a look at examples from other schools.
+An annual governance statement is required for an academy and good practice for a maintained school.
+Get guidance on what yours needs to contain, and take a look at examples of statements from other schools.

 Contents